 This is What is Missing

-Titus 2:3-5

-Older women likewise are to exhibit behavior fitting for those who are holy, not slandering, not slaves to excessive drinking, but teaching what is good.
-In this way they will train the younger women to love their husbands, to love their children, to be self-controlled, pure, fulfilling their duties at home, kind, being subject to their own husbands, so that the message of God may not be discredited.

 When our church began to reexamine the Biblical mandate to make disciples, our pastor got a group of us together.
 There were eighteen of us in all.
 These were the church leaders, deacons, teachers, and two pastors.
 Our pastor asked us this question, “When you were saved, did you have anyone come along beside you and disciple you?”
 Would you believe that out of eighteen, only one of us was discipled?
 But even this relationship was for a short period of time.
 After years of church service, we had not even seen someone make disciples!
 The bottom line is this: we have not made disciples—not by Jesus’ mandate, model, and methodology.

-I asked a group of older women if they had ever been discipled by women like those described in Titus 2:1-14.
+Stop and read Titus 2:3-5.
+I asked a group of older women if they had ever been discipled by women like those described in Titus 2.
 Had they ever been taught how to truly love their husbands and children in a Biblical way?
 Out of the twelve senior saints, only one said that she had—her mother had taught her.
 This is incredibly sad to me.
 The writer of the book of Hebrews describes the condition of most of the professing church.

 Hebrews 5:11-14